Antidote1911/packarch/README.md

 # Packarch
-Very fast (zstd compression) archlinux live iso with Bspwm, Herbstluftwm, and Openbox.
+Very fast (zstd compression) archlinux live iso with Bspwm.

 Can boot on :
 - Desktops